kegsay/blog/_posts/2016-11-12-Intent-driven-APIs.md

 The `hangup()` code will do nothing because there is no data stream yet.
 This is a fact of life.
 The streams take time to set up and tear down, and the API is just telling the user the whole truth and nothing but the truth.
 The problem is that most of the time the user of the API doesn't care about the truth.
 They just want to hangup the call.
-This is where you have a choice: Do you accomodate their whim and gloss over the fact that these things take time, or do you tell them to [RTFM](https://en.wikipedia.org/wiki/RTFM) because this is how it is.
-If we do **NOT** accomodate their whim, what happens?
+This is where you have a choice: Do you accommodate their whim and gloss over the fact that these things take time, or do you tell them to [RTFM](https://en.wikipedia.org/wiki/RTFM) because this is how it is.
+If we do **NOT** accommodate their whim, what happens?
 They have this bug they want to fix.
 How can they fix this?
 Perhaps they should wait until the answer completes first:

 ```js